mariangz/learning-react/README.md

             .then(data => setAllMemes(data))
     }, [])
 ```
-So, we can run an effect
+So, we can run an effect:

 1. Once, after component mounted
 2. Once, after component mounted and once before unmounting
 3. On every re-render
 4. On certain re-renders